keets2012/Python-Eureka/README.md

 python-eureka version - 2.1M
 =============
+Python client for Netflix Eureka https://github.com/Netflix/eureka/

+I upgrade based on https://github.com/KristianOellegaard/python-eureka.

+As KristianOellegaard's Eureka version is too old and not compatible with newer version.

 The goal of this project is to provide an easy-to-use client interface to Eureka, a middle-tier load balancer open sourced and used by Netflix.